usernamecantbeXXX/rest_demo/README.md

 # Restful API Demo

 ## 1. Directly Run
-I have prepared a [tag.gz]() file included the jar compiled and scripts.
+I have prepared a [tar.gz](https://raw.githubusercontent.com/usernamecantbeXXX/rest_demo/master/rest.tar.gz) file included the jar compiled and scripts.

-Extract the tar.gz file, run the `start.sh` to start the web application.
+Extract the tar.gz file, run the `start.sh` to start the web application at 8080 port.
+The port can be changed in the `application.properties` file.

 ```
 tar -zxvf rest.tar.gz